Smoke, Coke, Coal, and Kaymoor

 Kaymoor One mining complex, 1947.
 Parts of these structures remain today.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Deceptive Forest (a few steps from this marker); New River (a few steps from this marker); New River Gorge Scenic Drives (a few steps from this marker); New River Gorge National River (within shouting distance
+At least 8 other markers are within walking distance of this marker.
+The Deceptive Forest (a few steps from this marker); New River (a few steps from this marker); New River Gorge Scenic Drives (a few steps from this marker); Welcome to New River Gorge National River

 Credits.
-This page was last revised on November 28, 2016.
-This page originally submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 147 times since then and 10 times this year.
+This page was last revised on June 14, 2020.
+It was originally submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 207 times since then and 13 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.